Skip to main content

 Tennessee Valley Authority Reservoirs in North Carolina

 Reservoirs in North Carolina have a combined surface area of nearly 21,000 acres and about 530 miles of shoreline.
-The TVA maintains four day-use areas on the reservoirs and 13 stream access sites, and offers camping, fishing, boating, swimming and other recreational opportunities.
+The TVA maintains day-use areas and tailwater access sites at most reservoirs.

 Click here to get an interactive map of TVA recreation sites.
 Read below about North Carolina’s TVA sites.